dianaelena1/dianaelena1/ReadMe.md

 :pushpin: IT Consultant at msg-systems Romania \
 :mortar_board: Phd Student at Technical University of Cluj-Napoca\
 :pushpin: I’m eager to collaborate with other content creators\
-:rocket: My goal for 2023 is to get better at JavaScript and other Front-End technologies
+:rocket: My goal for 2023 is to get better at JavaScript and other FrontEnd technologies

 ## **Projects**